wolfatthegate/SelfDrivingSimulation/README.md

 This is a complete project which should be able to run it after installing all the competitable packages.

-Make sure that MyData/IMG.zip is unzip to MyData/IMG folder.
+Make sure that MyData/IMG.zip and MyData/IMG2.zip are unzipped to MyData/IMG folder.
 There should be 9966 images after unzipping the folder.

 TrainingSimulation.py file will do all the training. utils.py contains all the methods TrainingSimulation.py use to train the data.